kindredgroup/pit-toolkit/README.md

 2. PIT iterates over test suites and deploys required dependencies into K8s namespace (the graph).
 3. One of graph entries is known as Test Runner App.
 Test Runner App is an application capable of running performance or integration tests against multiple components.
 To start tests PIT sends HTTP request to Test Runner App, for example `POST /start`.

-At this point we have:
+Once we reach this stage we will have:
 - Lock Manager app is deployed in the namespace.
 - The set of locks obtained by PIT.
 - Graph of components deployed in the namespace.
 - Test Runner App is deployed in the namespace and executing tests.

 Upon deployment, Lock Manager will prepare its database.
 It is expected that permanent database server prepared upfront and is accessible from the namespace.
-This DB is permanent it survives the lifespan of temporary namespace where Lock Manager is running.
+This DB is permanent, it survives the lifespan of temporary namespace where Lock Manager is running.
 The DB is used to implement exclusivity over components (graph) used in the tests.
 Multiple instances of Lock Manager may be present in the K8s cluster each sitting in its own temporary namespace.
 With the help of locking only one test suite will ever run at the same time unless there is no dependency between tests.

 All tests are divided into test suites as defined in the relevant section of pitfile.
 Pitfile may contain a mixed definition of local and remote test suites.